Thalhalla/dockarmaiii/README.md

 follow the prompts

-you look for newer scripts [here](https://github.com/Gousaid67/steam-cmd-installer)
+you can look for newer scripts [here](https://github.com/Gousaid67/steam-cmd-installer) which is where I found the above steamcmdinstaller3.9.sh

 with your game server installed you can then replace `assets/steamer.txt` with a custom script of your own,